-Bachelor's degree in nursing and one year of clinical nursing experience; OR associate's degree in nursing and three years of clinical nursing experience; OR LPN or diploma in nursing and four years of clinical nursing experience.
+Bachelor's degree in Nursing and one year of clinical nursing experience OR associate degree in Nursing and three years of clinical nursing experience.

 Current RN/LPN licensure.

 Effective organizational skills and the ability to manage multiple, complex projects from start to completion within strict deadlines.
 Excellent interpersonal skills with a customer service orientation.
 Ability to effectively communicate and exchange information with a wide diversity of individuals and groups.
 Ability to complete documentation with accuracy and attention to detail.
 Demonstrated ability to work with others in a team environment.
 Significant understanding of regulatory affairs, as they impact the responsible conduct of research involving human subjects including FDA, GCP and institutional Standard Operating Procedures.

 Research coordination experience.
 Experience with neurosurgery, neurotrauma, trauma surgery, and/or neurocritical care is strongly preferred.
 ACRP/SOCRA certification.
 In depth knowledge of research coordination, data collection, IRB and regulatory documentation.
 Experience with IU IRB forms and submission process.

 Position involves taking calls during non-business hours.
 Light lifting.
 Ability to travel between numerous local hospitals and labs throughout greater Indianapolis.

 The primary office location is IU Health Neuroscience Center.